jeremypbeasley/realescape/_authors/kim.markdown

 ---
-title: Kim
-username: kim
+name: kim
-fullname: Kim Merrikin
+title: Kim Merrikin
 email: kim@iwantrest.com
 bio: Kim fancies herself a professional communicator.
 She has experience in writing, graphic design, and social media, and is always looking to expand her knowledge base into other fields of communication.
 She loves people, coffee & Seattle (including the rain).
 twitterhandle:
 facebookhandle:
+photo: /uploads/kim.jpg
 ---